 ‘As cash usage declines, almost all consumer payments in shops are now made by card.
 This market is completely dominated by Visa and Mastercard and much of the infrastructure is located outside Sweden’s borders.
 Unlike Norway and Denmark, Sweden has no card network of its own.’ – Riksbank (central bank of Sweden)

 With the rising concerns that another ‘pandemic’ is on its way, enforcing a cashless society into legislature could very well be justifiable.
-So long as the establishment has the right excuse, cashless could become ‘the new normal.’
+So long as governments have the right excuse, cashless could become ‘the new normal.’

 Dunegan also mentions a microchip in the right hand or the forehead.
 Under the BioHax company in Sweden, thousands of Swedes are already accustomed to a microchip under their wrists.
-In terms of in ”in your forehead”, you could thank the worlds second richest man, Elon Musk.
+In terms of ”in your forehead”, you could thank Elon Musk, the world’s second-richest man.

 In 2016, Musk founded Neuralink, a company whose aim is to connect a small microchip ”Neuralink” to the neurons in the brain.
-The ostensible purpose behind the technology is to help people with neurological disorders and, once advanced, can be used to help ordinary people carry out daily activities.
-In recent years, Musk has claimed that mouth-to-mouth language could be obsolete by the next decade, and the internet will be accessible through the brain.
+The ostensible purpose behind the technology is to help people with neurological disorders and, once advanced, to be used to help ordinary people carry out daily activities.
+In recent years, Musk has continued to fund the project, and has claimed that mouth-to-mouth language could be obsolete by the next decade, and the internet will be accessible through the brain.

 Some things that would help people realize that they had lived long enough, he mentioned several of these… I don’t remember them all… here are a few: Use of very pale printing ink on forms that people… are necessary… to fill out, so that older people wouldn’t be able to read the pale ink as easily and would need to go to younger people for help.
 Automobile traffic patterns – there would be more high-speed traffic lanes … traffic patterns that would… that older people with their slower reflexes would have trouble dealing with and thus, lose some of their independence.”

-Horrifically, part of Day’s plan for population control was the introduction of euthanasia and the demise pill.
-Obviously, the latter is rather far off, for now, and has not yet happened.
+Horrifically, part of the plan Day was warning about, for population control was the introduction of euthanasia and the demise pill.
+Obviously, the latter is rather far off for now and has not yet happened.
 Attitudes to euthanasia, however, have changed.

 Gradually, euthanasia and assisted suicide is becoming legalised with legalisation already in Canada, New Zealand, Belgium, Luxemburg, Netherlands, Switzerland, Spain as well as 11 US states; Califonia, Washington, Colorado, District of Columbia, Hawaii, New Jersey, Maine, Montana, New Mexico, Oregon and Vermont.
 Other countries, like India and Columbia, have also legalised euthanasia under the condition that the patient is severely in pain.